shahbazibnafzal/flixy/README.md

     - Button
     - Text Group
 - Key trade off is to use server side rendering (SSR) for better SEO of the landing page with enhanced security instead of a single page application (SPA) that could do faster client side routing in the browser but poor SEO and less security that could expose secret api key.
+- Took inspiration from the Flix design system.

 ## Disclaimer